 button element (html)

-Screen reader support level: supported with 1 unknown result
+Screen Reader support level: supported

-Voice Control support level: partial (26/28)
+Voice Control support level: partial (43/60)

 On this page